Particular/docs.particular.net/transports/sql/transactions_custom-connection-and-transaction_sqltransport_[6.1,).partial.md

 snippet: UseCustomSqlConnectionAndTransaction

-### Transaction scope
+#### Transaction scope

 When sending messages it is possible to provide custom `SqlConnection` instance that will be used when executing transport operations.
-This can be useful in scenarios when the connection elistst in a `TransactionScope` before it's passed to the send operations.
+This can be useful in scenarios when the connection enlists in a `TransactionScope` before it's passed to the send operations.

 This API can be used both with `MessageSession` and in the message receive context eg. in a handler.